Discovering Your Basement is Leaking

 Here are several of the most common causes of a wet basement:

-Overflowing Tubs, Toilets, and Floor Drains: Broken toilets, toddlers gone rogue, and forgotten faucets can all be cause for expensive repairs if the situation isn’t controlled quickly.
-Accidently overflowing fixtures is a common cause of a wet basement.
+- Overflowing Tubs, Toilets, and Floor Drains: Broken toilets, toddlers gone rogue, and forgotten faucets can all be cause for expensive repairs if the situation isn’t controlled quickly.
+Accidentally overflowing fixtures is a common cause of a wet basement.

 3. Call a Contractor for Water Damage Repair and Waterproofing Solutions